roleoroleo/yi-hack-Allwinner/README.md

 If you enable all the services you may have some problems.
 For example, enabling both rtsp streams is not recommended.
 Disable cloud is recommended to save resources.
+If you notice problems and you have a SD to waste, try to enable swap file.

 ## Supported cameras